Skip to Content

 How It Feels

-The fun part of skydiving does not end once freefall is over and you have deployed your parachute.
 Canopy flight feels amazing in its own right.
 Some like it mild and relish in the peaceful glide back to terra firma; others like it wild and zip through the air, keeping the adrenaline pumping.
+Even the landing comes with unmatched excitement – feeling the ground getting closer, seeing the blades of grass zip by your toes, and then finally slowing down and gently plopping back to Earth.

 The skydive landing isn’t just the end of a jump, it’s another part of the process worth reflecting upon and celebrating!
 The only way you can get to the landing, though, is to take the leap!
 Ready?
 Come jump with us!